 Plant in a small pot with succulent soil.
 Water when the soil dries, but give it a bit more water than you normally would while the roots are developing.
 After a few weeks, give the cutting a gentle tug to see if it has started to root.
 Once it has started to root, make sure you ease back on watering to give it only normal levels of water for a haworthia.

-For more on succulent propagation and growing, check out my guide to propagating succulents from leaves and cuttings, my post about growing succulents from seed, and my best tips for indoor succulent care!
+For more on succulent propagation and growing, check out my guide to propagating succulents from leaves and cuttings.

-That’s a big fat NO!
-And I die a little bit on the inside when I see them at the big-box store garden centers.
-These succulents are often haworthia plants, and you can clearly see that they have been painted.
+I die a little bit on the inside when I see them.
+You can clearly see that they have been painted.
 New growth will not retain this color, and covering a paint in plant is obviously not good for it.
 Please don’t buy these, even if the unicorn planters are really cute. 🙂